BiAPoL/biapol-utilities/doc/index.rst

 Welcome to BiAPoL utilities's documentation!
 ============================================

-On this page, we provide docuemntation pages for our API and provide comprehensive examples on how to use the functions in our library.
+On this page, we provide documentation pages for our API and provide comprehensive examples on how to use the functions in our library.

 .. toctree::
-   :maxdepth: 3
+   :maxdepth: 2
    :caption: Contents:

    _include/Examples